FDewaleyne/cfme-hardening/README.md

 Requirements
 ------------

-This is meant to be used on a CloudForms 5.11 as is to replicate openscap hardening.
+This is meant to be used on a CloudForms 5.0.11 (cfme-5.11.11) to replicate openscap hardening as done through appliance_config.

 Role Variables
 --------------